Newbattle Beekeepers Association

 (photograph courtesy of Imperial War Museum)

-The WW2 Hut - (The Proposed Bee Academy) - as it was before refurbishment work started
+The WW2 Hut - (now the Bee Academy) - as it was before refurbishment work started

 As you can see the building was in a dilapidated state.
 We commissioned a survey to identify the work needed and the anticipated costs associated with the refurbishment.

-This Hut (adjacent to the Bee Academy) was refurbished by the college and is used by the residential students as their 'hang-out'
+This Hut (adjacent to the Bee Academy) was refurbished by the college and was first used by the residential students as their 'hang-out'.
+It is now the Forrest College building

 That we should initially focus on bringing the building up to a habitable standard to provide the following facilities

 Work was needed to both the exterior and interior of the building to achieve the facilities we identified (listed above).
-Newbattle Abbey College offered a 10 year lease at a peppercorn rent - £1 per annum, in return for us refurbishing the building which was costed at around £25,000.
+Newbattle Abbey College offered a 5 year lease with a review after 5 years at a peppercorn rent - £1 per annum, in return for us refurbishing the building which was costed at around £25,000.
 We believed this to be a mutually beneficial arrangement and we were keen to get started with the work needed on the hut.
 We identified the tradesmen needed to do the work, all we needed were the funds to undertake the refurbishment.

 A steering group of eight members was brought together to plan the task and raise the funds needed to refurbish the dilapidated building.
 An online crowd funding campaign was launched in July of 2017 using the Chuffed.com platform.
 The campaign went under the name of Our Bees Need You